woodfolk/lmbuild/README.md

 	sudo apt-get install -y git
 	git clone https://github.com/woodfolk/lmbuild
+	cd lmbuild
+	sudo ./lmbuild.sh

+But I advise that you edit the customconfigs.sh to use your username.
 ## Update your system

 First, update/upgrade your system with mintupdate icon at bottom right or by running the following commands: